calvinmetcalf/crypto-pouch/readme.md

 var db = new PouchDB('my_db');

 db.crypto(password).then(function (publicKey) {
-  // all done, you got a public key
+  // all done, docs should be transparently encrypted/decrypted });
-});

 db.removeCrypto(); // will no longer encrypt decrypt your data